Skip to content

 show bool

-If True, displays the visualization inline.
-Defaults to True.
+If True, displays the plot immediately.

 True